KDE/documentation-develop-kde-org/HIG/source/components/navigation/commandlink.rst

 -  Use command links for a set of mutually exclusive responses like navigation from hub to spoke pages.
--  Do not present single command links.
+-  Don't present single command links.
 -  Consider to use a :doc:`push button <pushbutton>` for single commands or if the action does not contain navigation.